 A leading charity that is dedicated to creating a world without barriers for deaf children and young people.
 With plenty of information packs combined into the likes of:

 – Online Information

 – Fundraising Events

-Action On Hearing Loss are constantly fundraising to help deaf people including events such as:
+Action On Hearing Loss is constantly fundraising to help deaf people, including events such as:

 – Sporting Events

 They are always looking for volunteers, both hearing and deaf, to help make a positive difference.
 Providing information in British Sign Language (BSL) and writing to numerous organisations to help ensure they do the same!

 Where do you go to find all of the up-to-date news in the deaf community?
 Well, Limping Chicken is the place to be.

 Deaf issues and experiences are at the forefront of their mind, publishing blogs by deaf people for deaf people.
 They have amounted to over 3.5 million views and are the most popular deaf blog in the world!